Beyerdynamic’s studio headphone sequels nod to its 100-year history with an all-new ‘Tesla’ driver

 Accuracy, precision and cleanliness are other desirable sonic attributes for studio headphones, and Beyerdynamic says that the two new sequels offer lower Total Harmonic Distortion (THD) than the original models, as well as a more balanced treble and smoother upper-mid response.

-Wear fatigue should also be helped by the flexible spring steel headband, made from memory foam and durable leatherette and featuring a fontanelle recess to prevent pressure on the top of the head.
-The DT 1770 Pro MKII comes with leatherette and velour earpads (the latter material is good for minimising mic bleed), while the DT 1990 Pro MKII come with two differing sets of velour earpads: one is apparently better suited to music creation as it delivers a “fuller, more exciting” by providing a slight bass boost, while the sound thanks to a slight bass boost, while the other is better for mixing and mastering as it encourages a more analytical sound.
+Wear fatigue should also be reduced by the flexible spring steel headband, made from memory foam and durable leatherette and featuring a fontanelle recess to prevent pressure on the top of the head.
+The DT 1770 Pro MKII comes with leatherette and velour earpads (the latter material is good for minimising mic bleed), while the DT 1990 Pro MKII come with two differing sets of velour earpads: one is apparently better suited to music creation as it delivers a “fuller, more exciting” sound by providing a slight bass boost, while the other is better for mixing and mastering as it encourages a more analytical sound.
 The headbands and earpads on both pairs are replaceable, giving the Pro MKII models a futureproof element that we are increasingly seeing in the headphone market these days.

 Earpad offering isn’t the only difference between the two models.
 The DT 1770 Pro MKII are closed-back (sealed and isolating) while the DT 1990 Pro MKII are open-back (open, spacious and natural sounding).